d2l-ai/d2l-en/chapter_introduction/index.md

 the results page for a SciFi fan and the results page for a connoisseur of Peter Sellers comedies might differ significantly.
-Similar problems pop up in other recommendation settings, e.g. for retail products, music, or news recommendation.
+Similar problems pop up in other recommendation settings, e.g., for retail products, music, or news recommendation.

 In some cases, customers provide explicit feedback communicating how much they liked a particular product
 (e.g., the product ratings and reviews on Amazon, IMDB, GoodReads, etc.).
-In some other cases, they provide implicit feedback, e.g. by skipping titles on a playlist, which might indicate dissatisfaction but might just indicate that the song was inappropriate in context.
+In some other cases, they provide implicit feedback, e.g., by skipping titles on a playlist, which might indicate dissatisfaction but might just indicate that the song was inappropriate in context.
 In the simplest formulations, these systems are trained